group cheering

 Operating or Initiative Budget

-As part of the application, you will need to submit an Operating or Initiative Budget.
+You will need to submit either an Operating or Initiative Budget as part of your application.
 In either case, please detail where the grant funding will be directed.
+Budgets are stronger when they clearly identify how the requested grant amount will be used and the difference it will make.

 Annual Financials